For this week, please read 2 Samuel 1-4. This week’s episode is the story of the War of Saul’s Succession.

 Saul is dead.
 In general, sovereign succession falls to the oldest surviving son of the king which in this case is Ishbosheth.
-Although David is great military leader, David is suspect.
+Although David is a great military leader, David is suspect.
 He is still a vassal of the Philistines.
 The reason God made Saul king was to protect Israel from the people David is now a vassal of.
-(1 Sam.
-9:16).
+1 Sam.
+9:16.
 Additionally, circumstantial evidence points to David as having a role in King Saul’s death.
-David benefited from Saul dying.
+David benefited from Saul’s dying.
 David had the ear of King Achish when he was planning the decisive battle against Saul.
 And when Israel went to battle against Saul, David deserted the field.
 David never fought against Saul, but he certainly never helped.
 In order to secure the throne, David must overcome these issues.

 David, King of Judah: (Ch.
 2:1-7)